 3 8ths As A Decimal

-Sep 16, 2025 · 6 min read
+6 min read

 Introduction: Fractions and Decimals – A Symbiotic Relationship

 Fractions and decimals are two different ways of representing the same thing: parts of a whole.
-A fraction, like 3/8, expresses a part of a whole by indicating a numerator (the top number, 3 in this case) and a denominator (the bottom number, 8).
+Worth adding: a fraction, like 3/8, expresses a part of a whole by indicating a numerator (the top number, 3 in this case) and a denominator (the bottom number, 8).
 The denominator shows how many equal parts the whole is divided into, while the numerator shows how many of those parts are being considered.

 Method 1: Long Division – The Classic Approach